Beyond the Edge of Stability via Two-step Gradient Updates: Stable oscillation on 1-D functions: fixed point of two-step update

 The details of proof are presented in the Appendix~\ref{app:1dlocal}.
-As stated in the Theorem~\ref{thm:1dlocal}, we provide a necessary condition that allows GD to stably oscillate around a local minima.
-But still we cannot tell whether or not some functions allow it with $f\T{3}(\Bar{x})=0$.
+As stated in the Theorem~\ref{thm:1dlocal}, we provide a sufficient condition for existence of fixed point of $F^2_\eta$ around a local minima.
+But still we cannot tell whether or not some functions have it with $f\T{3}(\Bar{x})=0$.
 For instance, a quadratic function does not satisfy this condition since $f^{(3)} = f^{(4)} \equiv 0$ and it diverges when GD is beyond the edge of stability.
-For $f(x)=\sin(x)$ around $\Bar{x}=-\frac{\pi}{2}$ where $f\T{3}(\Bar{x})=0$, it turns out the sine function allows stable oscillation.
+But for $f(x)=\sin(x)$ around $\Bar{x}=-\frac{\pi}{2}$ where $f\T{3}(\Bar{x})=0$, it turns out the fixed point exists.
 Therefore, we extend the argument in Theorem~\ref{thm:1dlocal} to a higher order case in Lemma~\ref{lem:1dhigher}.
+As a result, we verify that the sine function does allow stable oscillation as in Corollary~\ref{cor:sin}, because its lowest order of nonzero derivative (except $f''$) at the local minima is $f\T{4}(\Bar{x})<0$.